pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 A randomly generated string which will be the master key for encrypting secrets and API tokens.
 Renamed from `PACTFLOW_MASTER_SECRETS_ENCRYPTION_KEY`.

+Do not change or lose the value of this key.
+All encrypted data (secrets and API keys) will be unretrievable if this key is lost.
+Rotation is not currently supported but will be added in a future release.

 To generate an appropriate value, run the following on Linux/Mac:

 ```